Henrique-Miranda/Izettle_Calc/README.md

 A simple calc of tax to izettle system.

-This software is made using Python3.5 and PySide, PyQt4.
+This software is made using Python3.5 and PySide.

 Recomended use of Python 3.4 if you run from source.